intel/pti-gpu/chapters/metrics_collection/MetricsDiscoveryAPI.md

 status = set_->Activate();
 assert(status == md::CC_OK);
 ```
-3. To be able to retrieve metrics for a kernel, one need to create a specific command queue with the help of extension.
+3. To be able to retrieve metrics for a kernel, one needs to create a specific command queue with the help of extension.
 The argument `configuration` here could be obtained from the target metric set.
 Note, that `CL_QUEUE_PROFILING_ENABLE` property is required for such a queue:
 ```cpp
 cl_command_queue CL_API_CALL
 clCreatePerfCountersCommandQueueINTEL(